Best Foods for a German Shepherd with Arthritis - iHeartDogs.com

 Likes: 0

-I made treats for the neighbors dog.
+I made treats for the neighbor’s dog.
 He could barely walk.
-Three weeks of giving him three treats through the day he was able to climb the steps from the yard to the house.
+After three weeks of giving him three treats throughout the day, he was able to climb the steps from the yard to the house.
 Look for a recipe that has Turmeric in it.
 It’s natural, works great.
 Turmeric has natural pain and swelling relief components

 Author: Lana W.